LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 </div>
 <div class="welcome-card-modified">
     <div class="small-header">
-      Conversational Cloud basics
+      About your Free Trial Account
     </div>
     <div class="convo-cloud-paragraph">
-    Learn about the <a target="_blank" href="https://knowledge.liveperson.com/getting-started-livepersons-conversational-commerce-platform.html" alt="Conversational Cloud"> Conversational Cloud </a> and how it scales across popular messaging channels, such as WhatsApp, Facebook Messenger, Apple Business Chat, and more.
+    Your 45-day trial account comes pre-loaded with a Concierge Bot to help you quickly make the most of our conversational AI platform.
+Learn more about your Concierge Bot <a  href="/starting-with-your-concierge-bot.html" alt="Start Concierge Bot Building"> here </a>.
     </div>
 </div>

 <div class="container-note">
     <div class="important" style="width:63%">
         <b> Prerequisites </b> if you don’t already have a Conversational Cloud account, <a target="_blank" href="https://developers.liveperson.com/register.html"  alt="Register free trial"> register </a> for a free 45-day trial.
-Your trial account comes with a pre-configured Concierge Bot who will greet you and offer guidance.
     </div>
 </div>